 Tracking Risk is the risk that the Fund’s performance may vary from the performance of the index it tracks as a result of share purchases and redemptions, transaction costs, expenses and other factors.
 Market disruptions, regulatory restrictions or other abnormal market conditions could have an adverse effect on the Fund’s ability to adjust its exposure to required levels in order to track its Index or cause delays in the Index’s rebalancing schedule.
 During any such delay, it is possible that the Index, and, in turn, the Fund will deviate from the Index’s stated methodology and therefore experience returns different than those that would have been achieved under a normal rebalancing schedule.

-Bloomberg U.S. Treasury Index is an unmanaged index of prices of U.S. Treasury bonds with maturities of one to 30 years.
+S&P MidCap 400® Index is an unmanaged index consisting of 400 mid-cap stocks.
+The S&P MidCap 400® Index covers over 7% of the U.S. equities market.
 It is not possible to invest directly in an index.

 Please carefully read the prospectus and summary prospectus and consider the investment objectives, risks, charges and expenses of Northern Funds carefully before investing.
 Call 800-595-9111 to obtain a prospectus and summary prospectus, which contains this and other information about the funds.

 Not FDIC insured | May lose value | No bank guarantee